 GCSE GRADE PROFILE

-Students studying Economics at this level should have 9 to 5 grades in a range of subjects at GCSE.
-In order to cope with the essay writing needed for the A Level papers, students would normally be expected to have Grade 5 in English, and to manage with the use of diagrams, a Grade 5 in Mathematics.
+Students who study Economics must have achieved five GCSE grades from 9 – 4.
+In order to cope with the essay writing needed for the A Level papers, students will be expected to have Grade 5 in English, and to manage with the use of diagrams, a Grade 5 in Mathematics.